dronekit/dronekit-python/docs/about/overview.rst

 DroneKit-Python is an open source and community-driven project.

 You can find all the source code on `Github here <https://github.com/dronekit/dronekit-python>`_ and check out our permissive :doc:`Apache v2 Licence <license>`.
-If you want to join the community, then see our :doc:`contributing section <contributing>` for lots of ideas on how you can help.
+If you want to join the community, then see our :doc:`contributing section <../contributing/index>` for lots of ideas on how you can help.

 Compatibility